Law enforcement in Burundi

-The principle law enforcement agency in Burundi is the National Police of Burundi (Police nationale du Burundi, PNB).
-The police falls within the jurisdiction of the Ministry of Public Security.
+The principle law enforcement agency in Burundi is the National Police of Burundi (Urwego rw'inyamiramabi rw'Uburundi, Police nationale du Burundi PNB).
+The police falls within the jurisdiction of the Ministry of Interior, Community Development and Public Security.
 It is separate from the National Intelligence Service (SNR), the state intelligence agency.

 Origins

 Under Belgian colonial rule (1916–62), law enforcement in Burundi was the responsibility of a small unit of the Force Publique which was a gendarmerie with a combined military function from the Belgian Congo.
 Its members were popularly known as Bamina in Burundi, after the large military base at Kamina in the Congo.

 Law enforcement fell under the mandate of the newly created National Gendarmerie (Gendarmerie nationale) after Burundian independence in 1962.
 Although initially civilian-led, this became part of the army under the military dictatorships after 1967.
 A separate civilian police force was re-established in 1990 as the Public Security Police (Police de sécurité publique) which co-existed with the Gendarmerie.